 Arbor Research Collaborative for Health, a future IHPI local partner, was founded by U-M researchers as the University Renal Research and Education Association (URREA); it was renamed in 2006 to better reflect the breadth of its efforts to improve patient care and support the development of sound public healthcare policies.

-The U-M Injury Center has its origins as the Injury Research Center (founded within the Department of Emergency Medicine by Ron Maio), which in 2010 merged with the Center for Injury Prevention among Youth (founded by Jean Shope in 2008).
-The Injury Center was designated a CDC-funded Injury Control Research Center in 2012.
+The U-M Injury Prevention Center had its origins as the Injury Research Center (founded within the Department of Emergency Medicine by Ron Maio), which in 2010 merged with the Center for Injury Prevention among Youth (founded by Jean Shope in 2008).
+The Injury Prevention Center was designated a CDC-funded Injury Control Research Center in 2012.

 Launch of first Collaborative Quality Initiative